GloriaFavourandGrace/ansible-work-5/README.md

-ansible work for devops with aws here
+ansible work for devops with aws here now